ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This document describes an abstract application programming interface, API, to the transport layer that enables the selection of transport protocols and network paths dynamically at runtime.
-This API supports faster deployment of new protocols and protocol features without requiring changes to the applications.
+This API enables faster deployment of new protocols and protocol features without requiring changes to the applications.
 The specified API follows the Transport Services Architecture by providing asynchronous, atomic transmission of messages.
 It is intended to replace the